Herons are a family of migratory birds found in many regions, including Virginia.

 Notable for its blue-gray upper body, white underbelly, and streaks of rust on its neck and chest, the Tricolored Heron thrives near fresh and saltwater marshes, mudflats, and wetland areas throughout the state.

-Read more if you’re curious about this unique avian species and what sets it apart from other herons.
+Read more if you’re curious about this unique avian species and what differentiates it from other herons.

 This medium-sized heron has a wingspan of 30–38 inches and weighs 24 ounces.